soraxas/firmware/README.md

 ## Error handling

 This version of firmware includes basic error handling.
-If an error is encountered, led display will change to `ERR`.
+If an error is encountered, led display will change to `ERR` and error message written into the status buffer.
 Error log can be retrieved via the `$printStatus` command.
 (E.g., focus some text area (for instance, open notepad), and press key with corresponding macro).)

 ## Known issues

 - Layers can be untoggled only via macro or "toggle" feature.
 The combined hold/doubletap will *not* release layer toggle (this is bug of the official firmware, waiting for reply from devs).
-- Only one macro at a time can run.
 - Only one-liners are allowed, due to our need to respect firmware's indexation of actions.

 ## Contributing